BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 isn't running fast enough."
 And you'll want to think carefully before deciding it isn't.
 Do not casually jump into the well of grief that is concurrent programming.
-If there's a way to run your program on a faster machine or if you can profile it and discover the bottleneck and swap in a faster algorithm in that spot, do that instead.
+If there's a way to run your program on a faster machine or if you can profile it and discover the bottleneck and swap in a faster algorithm, do that instead.
 Only if there's clearly no other choice should you begin using concurrency, and then only in isolated places.

 The speed issue sounds simple at first: If you want a program to run faster, break it into pieces and run each piece on a separate processor.
 With our